flokleiser/nextjs-flo/README.md

 - [ ] Style title page

+- [ ] Click anywhere to close --> not on mobile tho

+- [ ] if i want to fix the prev/next image --> reset current id on handlereset

+- [ ] projects images --> failed to load when using next/link (?)

 ## TO FIX:

 - [ ] Image gallery left/right arrow not working --> fix